needle-mirror/com.unity.ui.builder/Documentation~/index.md

 - If the element's  **Position > Position** setting is **Relative**, you can only adjust its height and width.
 - If the element's  **Position > Position** setting is **Absolute**, you have full control over how you resize and position the element.

- > [!NOTE] Absolute positioning is not recommended because it bypasses UIElements' automatic layouting functionality.
+ > [!NOTE] Absolute positioning is not recommended because it bypasses UI Toolkit's automatic layouting functionality.

 ### Setting a background